What is Insect / Fly mesh?Andy Glover

 Are there different types of insect mesh?

 All of our insect meshes will keep out flies, wasps, bees, mosquitoes and all general flying insects.
 For smaller flies such as midges we have finer aperture insect meshes and then we have pollen mesh to keep out allergens.
-For pet owners we have the extra strong insect pet mesh that will endure animal claws.
+For pet owners we have the extra strong insect pet mesh that will help to protect against pets.

 The standard fly mesh is 18 x 16 strands per inch and will keep out most general flying insects from nuisance house flies to mosquitoes, wasps, bees.
 It has an openness factor of 66%, fire retardant and will withstand temps at -35c to +80c.